LogtalkDotOrg/logtalk3/adapters/NOTES.md

 ________________________________________________________________________

 Notes on supported backend Prolog compilers
-Last updated on February 14, 2016
+Last updated on March 15, 2016

 This file is part of Logtalk <http://logtalk.org/>
 Copyright 1998-2016 Paulo Moura <pmoura@logtalk.org>